toddfoster/adlessCalc/readme.md

 * memory indicator
 * display/clear error conditions
 * icon
-* Alert user of process to save webapp on home screen if not window.navigator.standalone
+* Alert user of process to save webapp on home screen if not window.navigator.standalone: http://cubiq.org/add-to-home-screen
 * keyboard input (use form text field for display instead of simple div? catch operation keys?)
 * test, deal with floating point precision problems (return 1 instead of 0.9999...)
 * limit number digits to width of screen / precision